 Staff Grade and Associate Specialist Doctors

-Health Education England – Thames Valley is committed to the personal and professional development of Staff Grade and Associate Specialist Doctors (SAS) in our region.
+NHSE (formerly Health Education England) – Thames Valley is committed to the personal and professional development of Staff Grade and Associate Specialist Doctors (SAS) in our region.

 We recognised that the careers of SAS doctors do not stand still.
 Whilst SAS doctors are clinically able, and tend to keep up to date in their discipline, they need real support to be trained to take on additional roles and reach their full potential.

-HEE Thames Valley local offices has appointed an Programme Director for SAS Doctors and are proud to continue this supportive tradition.
+NHSE Thames Valley local offices has appointed a Programme Director for SAS Doctors and are proud to continue this supportive tradition.
 Since 2008 deaneries (now local offices) have had the responsibility, on behalf of the Department of Health, to allocate SAS development funds to trusts.

-- Health Education England Thames Valley pays the salary, administrative and IT support of a dedicated Training Programme Director.
+- NHSE Thames Valley pays the salary, administrative and IT support of a dedicated Training Programme Director.